-2 Due to rounding, the amount relating to intellectual property bonus asset has been excluded.
+1 Due to rounding, the figure relating to intellectual property bonus asset has been excluded.

-Refer to note 40 for the current and non-current analysis of employee benefits.
+Refer to note 39 for the current and non-current analysis of employee benefits.

-34. Financial liabilities at fair value through profit and loss
+33. Financial liabilities at fair value through profit and loss

 Financial liabilities at fair value through profit or loss relate to the preference shares issued by OUTsurance and OUTsurance Life for the profit sharing arrangements.
-Profits arising from these arrangements are distributed by way of bi annual preference dividends payable bi-annually in February and August by OUTsurance and annually in August by OUTsurance Life.
-The preference dividend attributable to the profit share for the year is recognised in profit or loss as a fair value adjustment to the liability.
+Profits arising from these arrangements are distributed by way of bi-annual preference dividends payable bi-annually in February and August by OUTsurance and annually in August by OUTsurance Life.
+The preference dividend attributable to the profit share for the financial year is recognised in profit or loss as a fair value adjustment to the liability.
 The portion of the unpaid preference dividend at 30 June is recognised as a financial liability at fair value through profit or loss.

-R million 2023 2022 Shareholders for preference dividends on profit share arrangement 112 72
+R million 2023 2022

+Shareholders for preference dividends on profit share arrangement 112 72

+112 72

 Refer to note 3.3.1 for a reconciliation of the opening and closing balance.

-Refer to note 40 for the current and non-current analysis of shareholders for preference dividends.
+Refer to note 39 for the current and non-current analysis of shareholders for preference dividends.

-35. Insurance and other payables
+34. Insurance and other payables

 R million 2023 2022

 Insurance related payables

 Due to intermediaries 9 7

 Due to reinsurers 587 1 078

 Other payables 14 3

 Non-insurance related payables

 Trade creditors 97 31

-Other payables and accruals 542 377
+Other payables and accruals 518 340

 Indirect tax on debtors 619 520

-Indirect tax liability 158 75
+Indirect tax liability 158 74

 Stamp duty payable 154 108

-Third party payroll provisions and accruals 187 199
+Payroll provisions and accruals 187 199

-TOTAL INSURANCE AND OTHER PAYABLES 2 367 2 398
+TOTAL PAYABLES 2 343 2 360